ProgramacionIIIULPGC/badSorting/C/README.md

 #C implementation of selection sort
 Course of Programacion III at ULPGC

+Use:
-Use `gcc -o badSorting badSorting.c` to compile
+	- `make` to compile
+	- './badSorting debug' to use a restricted set of array for testing purpose.